"Help Me Help the AI": Understanding How Explainability Can Support Human-AI Interaction: Results

-These findings are connected to Merlin's uniqueness as an expert AI system.
+We postulate this use case stemmed from Merlin's status as an expert AI system.
 Many AI applications are deployed to automate tasks that are easy for people (e.g., face verification, customer service chatbot) in settings where it is costly or implausible to have humans in the loop.
 In contrast, Merlin possesses expertise that most people don't have and need to invest time and effort to gain.
-This unique characteristic of Merlin likely revealed XAI explanations' educational value, which is something that has not been much discussed in existing XAI literature.
+This expertise is likely the source of Merlin explanations' educational value.
+In other types of AI applications, end-users may not intend to learn from AI via explanations.